 If you go back to the first photo of our house, you’ll also see that we replaced the front sidewalk and landscaped the front yard.
 It was a ton of work, but we were thrilled with the results.

 And then this happened.
 In 2011, our neighbor’s hackberry tree fell on our house, and part of it came through that beadboard ceiling that we’d painstaking restored.
 We were out of our house for 17 months, while we struggled to come up with the money to restore it.
-That’s a whole other story for another day, but the short version is that even good insurance and a good credit score won’t get you through a disaster like that.
+That’s a whole other story that you can read about here, but the short version is that even good insurance and a good credit score won’t get you through a disaster like that.
 But we fought hard, and today our porch is as nice as ever, as is most of the house.
 (The kitchen still remains unfinished.)

 So, now that you know the story of our porch, let’s get on with the tour, shall we?